Introduction to Our Software Project

 ...

-Directory data contains two files with the lightcurves coming from two instruments, Kepler and LSST:
+contains three files with the lightcurves coming from two instruments, Kepler and LSST:

 $ cd ~/InterPython_Workshop_Example/data